Stay updated with our new news!

-Google has also pushed the date back a couple of times trying to avoid the massive disruption that will occur when websites start getting labeled, “Not Secure.”
+Google has also pushed the date back a couple of times to avoid the massive disruption when websites start getting labeled “Not Secure.”

 If you haven't been following, here's what you need to know:

-The idea was that website owners would gradually adopt SSL as more and more features were being taken away.
+The idea was that website owner would gradually adopt SSL as more and more features were being taken away.

 The browsers also began marking HTTP sites “Not Secure.”
 This was done more gradually.
-The warnings started out just warning users when they were about to enter a password in an unencrypted field.
-Then in the Fall they turned up the volume even more and started marking any HTTP page with text fields “Not Secure.”
-Now, with the release of Chrome 68 in July, Google is cranking it up to 11.
-Any website served via HTTP is going to get the “Not Secure” indicator.
+The warnings started just warning users when they were about to enter a password in an unencrypted field.
+Then in the Fall, they turned up the volume even more and started marking any HTTP page with the text fields “Not Secure.”
+Now, with Chrome 68 in July, Google is cranking it up to 11.
+Any website served via HTTP will get the “Not Secure” indicator.

 What's the Big Deal with HTTPS?

 HTTP is ancient by computer standards.
-It’s a protocol for communication and it worked fine for a while.
+It's a protocol for communication, and it worked fine for a while.
 Unfortunately, HTTP is not secure.
-When you make an HTTP connection with a website that connection is not secure.
-That means that anyone can eavesdrop on the connection and steal or manipulate any data passed back-and-forth.
+When you make an HTTP connection with a website, that connection is not secure.
+That means anyone can eavesdrop on the connection and steal or manipulate any data passed back and forth.

 HTTPS is secure.
-When you make a connection with a website the data being sent is encrypted.
+When you connect with a website, the data being sent is encrypted.
 That essentially makes it worthless to anyone without the corresponding key.
-Beyond security, HTTPS also blocks ISPs from injecting ads on your website, it is faster and performs better than HTTP and, finally, you have to have encryption in order to use HTTP/2, which is becoming more widely adopted by the day.
+Beyond security, HTTPS also blocks ISPs from injecting ads on your website; it is faster and performs better than HTTP.
+Finally, you have to have encryption to use HTTP/2, which is becoming more widely adopted.

 What do I need to do?

-Next you’ll need to migrate to HTTPS, you can do this by changing the protocol in your URLs to HTTPS, then using 301 redirects.
-You may also want to take the time to add your website to HSTS preload list.
+Next, you'll need to migrate to HTTPS; you can change the protocol in your URLs to HTTPS, then use 301 redirects.
+You may also want to take the time to add your website to the HSTS preload list.